 May I request a particular therapist?

 Yes.
-We have profiles of most of our therapists on our website.
 Although we cannot guarantee the therapist you request will be available, we will do our best to try.

 Do you welcome LGBTQ couples and individuals?